 Microsoft continues with its release update stint by releasing a new optional cumulative update KB4550945 after the April’s monthly Patch Tuesday update.
-Yes, this update is released on a Tuesday but it’s the third Tuesday of the month.
+Yes, this update was released on a Tuesday but it’s the third Tuesday of the month.

-Last month, Microsoft released KB4554364 as an optional update that fixed Internet connectivity issues in Windows 10.
+Last month, Microsoft released KB4554364 as an optional update that fixed internet connectivity issues in Windows 10.
 KB4550945 fixes issues with Windows Update and .

 This update may be an effort to get ready for the new feature update, Windows 10 May 2020 Update (Windows 10 Version 2004), that is scheduled to be released in May.

 Let’s go through some of the details of KB4550945 and then move towards its download, install and uninstall section.

 - Compatible with Version:1903-OS Build 18362.815 and 1909-OS Build 18363.815